davidmam/BS32011-class2017/meetings/24-01-17 meeting.md

 Eleanor Adams
 Roseanne Smith

-Previous meeting discussion: Use of github, uploading FASTA and GENEBANK sequences, distribution of Python Books
+Previous meeting discussion: Use of github, uploading FASTA and GENBANK sequences, distribution of Python Books

 Current meeting: Aligning sequences on Jalview, create realignment program on spyder.